 Interventional treatments and Surgery

-Some patient may benefit from a local anaesthetic injection/block, botulinum (Botox®) injection or surgery.
+Some patients may benefit from a local anesthetic injection/block, botulinum (Botox®) injection, or surgery.